-In contrast, YASA’s axial-flux design has efficiency at its core, offering OEMs efficiencies greater than 96% and an innovation roadmap to even greater efficiencies.
+YASA’s axial-flux design has efficiency at its core, offering efficiencies greater than 96% and an innovation roadmap to even greater efficiencies.

 “I was five weeks into my PhD at Oxford University, when I suddenly realised there was a much better way to build an electric machine called a torus axial-flux motor.
 The insight I had was that by removing the motor’s stator yoke, and splitting it into segments, we could reduce the motor’s weight – and yet at the same time improve its torque, power density, efficiency and manufacturability, making it potentially transformative within the then nascent electrification industry.”

 However, the YASA motor topology also removes the stator yoke, which reduces the stator iron mass by up to 80%.
-This innovation provides more than 30% power density advantage and a 5% range benefit over the radial electric motors on which most of today’s first generation mass-market EV’s depend.
+This innovation provides a significant power density advantage and a 5-10% range benefit over the radial electric motors on which most of today’s mass-market Electric Vehicles depend.

 Uniquely, our axial-flux electric motors feature a proprietary ‘Yokeless And Segmented Armature’ (which, incidentally, is where we get the name YASA).
 YASA’s armature windings consist of separate segments ideally suited to mass manufacture with minimal application engineering.

 Direct Oil Cooling